influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 The performance of compactions also has an effect on what data is visible during queries.
 If the Cache fills up and evicts old entries faster than the compactions can process old WAL files, queries could return return gaps until compactions catch up.

-To address these concerns, compactions prioritize old WAL files over optimizing storage/compression to avoid data being hidden overload situations.
+To address these concerns, compactions prioritize old WAL files over optimizing storage/compression to avoid data being hidden during overload situations.
 This also accounts for the fact that shards will eventually become cold for writes so that existing data will be able to be optimized.
 To maintain consistent performance, the number of each type of file processed as well as the size of each file processed is bounded.

 ### Memory Footprint